Leadership

 Lab Manager / Scientific Associate, Scripps

 Indrajee received his M.S. in Microbiology from San Diego State University, where he studied the effects of antibacterial peptides on bacterial physiology.
-He has been the microbiology lab coordinator for San Diego State University and Minnesota State University, Mankato.
+Before joining the Chanda Lab, he worked as the Microbiology lab coordinator for San Diego State University and Minnesota State University, Mankato.
+Indrajee taught general biology and microbiology as an adjunct instructor at Grossmont college and at Minnesota state University.
 He has been an academic lab instructor since 2016.
-He joined Chanda lab in 2022.
 He likes hiking and enjoying time with his family.